nhsconnect/integration-adaptors/SCRWebService/README.md

 * SCR_LOG_LEVEL: Level of logging
 * SCR_MHS_ADDRESS: The address of the MHS that the SCR adaptor will forward requests to
-* SCR_MHS_CA_CERTS: Optional.
+* SCR_SECRET_MHS_CA_CERTS: Optional.
 The CA certificates bundle to use when validating the certificate presented by the MHS.
 If not specified, the system defaults will be used.